umangag07/fampay_assignment/README.md

 1. Clone the repository by using the command: `https://github.com/umangag07/fampay_assignment.git`
 2. Next go inside the folder using: `cd fampay_assignment`.
+3. Run command `npm install`.
-3. copy contents of `.env.example` to `.env` and change the varibales accordingly.
+4. copy contents of `.env.example` to `.env` and change the varibales accordingly.
 ```
 .env.example